-WhatsApp is reportedly currently used by 1.5 billion people who send 60 billion messages a day.
+WhatsApp is reportedly currently used by 1.5 billion people or 500 million users daily who send 60 billion messages a day.
 Due to this, a mobile phone forensic investigation often includes evidence identified within WhatsApp messages.

 WhatsApp uses the phone number of the device to form the basis of the account as the unique identifier and messages are sent to it using the account generated from that phone number.

 The WhatsApp Files that May Contain Evidence

 When dealing with Whatsapp on Android based phones, the SQLite databases named msgstore.db and wa.db are the most important.

 The msgstore.db of WhatsApp contains chat messages between a user and contacts and the wa.db file stores all the WhatsApp user’s contact information.

 The msgstore.db within WhatsApp contains 2 tables.
 The messages table contains all Whatsapp messages that have been sent and received and includes the contact’s phone number, the content of the message, the status of the message (whether it has been received), the time/date stamps of the message and the details of any attachments to the message.

 If an attachment is sent via WhatsApp then it has its own entry within the table and the message content field is null.